 Christine is our Office Administrator and has experience in a wide range of industries and roles mainly focused around administration and sales management.
 Most recently she had 11 years in a senior administration role for a large NFP providing services to young people who are at risk, disadvantaged, vulnerable or had a disability.
 The role covered all facets of administration ranging from finance, website and creating marketing materials to a variety of admin support for the manager and a team of 30 staff.
 Christine is passionate about people with disabilities having as many opportunities as possible to work, play, socialise and live a life that they find fulfilling.

-Atlanta is a coordinator of Down Syndrome NSW Up!Club events and Up!Club weekend camps.
-Atlanta is studying Occupational Therapy and has over 5 years experience as a disability support worker.
-Atlanta is enthusiastic about promoting a more accepting and inclusive community for people of all abilities.
+Atlanta is a coordinator of Down Syndrome NSW Up!Club events, Up!Club weekend camps and Staying Connected online sessions.
+Atlanta is also working full time as an Occupational Therapist and has over 6 years’ experience as a disability support worker.
+Atlanta has been with DSNSW for over 2 years and is enthusiastic about promoting a more accepting and inclusive community for people of all abilities.

 Melissa is a coordinator on our Up Up & Away team.
 This program, which started in 2018, brings children who have Down Syndrome together along with their siblings and parents.
 Melissa is passionate about families and seeing them socialise, network and have fun together.
 Melissa has a teenage daughter who has Down Syndrome and is an active member of the community connecting with other parents and children.
 Melissa has organised fundraising events for Down Syndrome NSW to help bring about awareness of Down Syndrome in the local community.